ElMassimo/iles/packages/headings/README.md

 - 🏷 automatically extracts the title from an `<h1>` and sets `frontmatter.title`

-- 📖 sets `meta.headings` to enable rendering sidebars and table of contents.
+- 📖 sets `meta.headings` to enable rendering sidebars and table of contents

 ### Usage 🚀